hravnx/jl-pretty/README.md

 # jl-pretty

-`jl-pretty` is a lightweight CLI tool that parses JSON log lines from a a file or an input stream and pretty-prints them to the terminal as text.
+`jl-pretty` is a lightweight CLI tool that parses JSON-formatted log lines from a a file or an input stream and pretty-prints them to the terminal as text.

 ## Features
 - Colorization of lines for legibility.